-The usage of standardized cannabis extracts in medicinal products has become common and popular.
+The usage of standardized plant extracts in medicinal products has become common and popular.
 However, during the extraction, formulation and storage of the products, the active components are exposed to oxidation, hydrolysis, microbial attack and other environmental degradation which poses a problem of stability to the products.
 E.g. when Δ9-THC gets in contact with light, oxygen or room temperature it can degrade into CBN, a different active ingredient with a different biological activity.
 Most cannabinoids also suffer from poor and variable bioavailability.

 The stability of drug formulations is aimed at ensuring that the drug product remains within the specifications established to ensure its identity, strength, quality and purity.
 Each ingredient, whether therapeutically active or inactive, in a dosage form, can affect stability.
-Stabican has developed a process and product that guarantees the physical and chemical stability of cannabis extracts at room temperature.
+Stabican has developed a process and product that guarantees the physical and chemical stability of plant extracts at room temperature.
 Our process maintains the chemical composition of the used extracts and isolates.
-The oily and resinous cannabis extracts and isolates are converted into a solid powder, providing a product with reproducible bioavailability and improved the handling during manufacturing and storage.
+The oily and resinous plant extracts and isolates are converted into a solid powder, providing a product with reproducible bioavailability and improved the handling during manufacturing and storage.

 Bridging the gap between molecule and drug